Luis Arraez Player Props: Marlins vs. Mariners

 Luis Arraez At The Plate

-- Arraez has an OPS of .931, fueled by an OBP of .447 to go with a slugging percentage of .485.
-All three of those stats are best among Miami hitters this season.
+- Arraez has an OPS of .916, fueled by an OBP of .440 to go with a slugging percentage of .476.
+All three of those stats rank first among Miami hitters this season.

-- Among the qualifying hitters in MLB play, his batting average ranks first, his on-base percentage ranks first, and he is 35th in the league in slugging.
+- Among the qualifying batters in MLB play, he ranks first in batting average, first in on-base percentage, and 37th in slugging.

-- Arraez is batting .381 during his last outings and is riding an eight-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.